 Evening in the Stacks: Vintage Vegas

-Saturday, February 23, 2013
+Date: Saturday, February 22

 Time: 7 - 11 pm

 Place: Howard County Library System, Charles E. Miller Branch & Historical Center

 Cocktail attire.
 Black tie optional.
-Sparkly accessories and boots encouraged.

-Proceeds benefit HCLS' educational signature initiatives, including A+ Partners in Education and Project Literacy.
+Proceeds From Evening in the Stacks benefit HCLS' educational signature initiatives, including A+ Partners in Education and Project Literacy.

 Moderator Ron Charles is deputy editor and a weekly fiction critic of The Washington Post "Book World," the newspaper's book review section.
 Before joining Book World in 2005, he spent seven years as the book review editor and staff critic at The Christian Science Monitor.
 Charles won the 2008 National Book Critics Circle Award Nona Balakian Citation for Excellence in Reviewing.